 Sample Labeling and Drop Off

-After a request is made through GNomEx, please label each tube or plate with the experiment request number (For example S101R) and the sample name.
-Please print the conformation page and bring your samples to the Molecular Diagnostics Laboratory located in the Huntsman Cancer Hospital HCH N3970 (Contact Us).
+After a request is made through GNomEx, please label each tube or plate with the experiment request number (for example, S101R) and the sample name.
+Please print the conformation page and bring your samples to the Molecular Diagnostics Laboratory located at Huntsman Cancer Institute, room 3350.
 Place the samples on the bottom shelf of - 80 °C Freezer (right side after entering the laboratory) and place the printed conformation page in the folder on the front of the freezer.

 Human Specimen Policy